Act 1, Scene 2: 1997-2001

-he Broadway Rose’s first five seasons were full of optimism, creativity, and pluck.
+The Broadway Rose’s first five seasons were full of optimism, creativity, and pluck.
 The company’s four co-founders accomplished a near miracle in starting a new theatre in Tigard.
 The next five seasons would prove to be a transitional period for the company.
-After Co-Founders Matthew Ryan and Joe Morkys left Broadway Rose and returned to New York in 1996, Artistic Director Sharon Maroney and General Manager Dan Murphy were left to keep the organization running.
+After Co-Founders Matthew Ryan and Joe Morkys left Broadway Rose and returned to New York in 1996, Artistic Director Sharon Maroney and General Manager Dan Murphy remained to keep the organization running.
 “It was scary,” says Murphy.
-“Sharon and I had a lot more responsibilty, and still had so much to learn about running a nonprofit arts organization, but we were determined.”
+“Sharon and I had a lot more responsibility, and still had so much to learn about running a nonprofit arts organization, but we were determined.”

 In 1997 the company’s “administrative office” was still running out of the Maroney/Murphy kitchen.
 So when Sharon hired the first part-time administrative assistant, Linda Jones, it was not uncommon for Sharon to greet her in the morning wearing her bathrobe and slippers.
 “The line between professional and personal was definitely blurred,” jokes Maroney.
 “We lived and breathed Broadway Rose around the clock.”

 In 1998, Broadway Rose moved its offices into space in Platt Electric’s Tualatin branch.
 “This was a huge step for us,” recalls Maroney.
 “Taking the operation out of our home and into dedicated offices helped us become more professional.”
-Sharon also endeavored to kick up the production values for the summer production of Hello, Dolly! and rented costumes and a set from California – a first for the company.
+Sharon also endeavored to kick up the production values for the summer production of Hello, Dolly! and rented a costume package and a set from Santa Barbara Civic Light Opera – a first for the company.
 Dan directed the production and Sharon starred as Dolly Levi.
 The Oregonian review called it “big, broad, and full of brass.”
 A second drama camp and children’s show were added.

 Broadway Rose’s annual budget rose to around $175,000 in 1999 with ticket sales accounting for just under half of the total.
 Dan’s general manager position officially became funded, finally making him an employee rather than a volunteer.
 In 2000, Sharon reached out to members of the business and artistic community for assistance in marketing the shows.
 A committee was formed to help infuse Broadway Rose’s marketing plan with some new approaches, including the first season announcement event (now known as Curtain Up).